indeedeng/vowpal-wabbit-java/README.md

 One one hand it is very production friendly, on another hand it has the implementation of state of art of modern machine learning research.

 It has bindings to a lot of programing languages including java.
-However it's java binding has following problems:
+However its java binding has following problems:

- - It has a bug because of which saved model may have incorrect weights; and
+ - it has a bug because of which saved model may have incorrect weights; and
- - it requires boost library to be installed one every machine where this wrapper is used, which is not always feasible; and
+ - it requires boost library to be installed on every machine where this wrapper is used, which is not always feasible; and
- - Its API is not very clean.
+ - its API is too low-level, it requires you to operate with the strings instead of providing a more convenient domain abstraction.

 In this project we base on existing java wrapper, but address described issues.